Charnowalks London guided tours

 Theatre manager Peter Daubeny brought a world of theatre to the London stage in the post-War decades.
 From Spanish dancers in 1951 to the World Theatre Seasons from 1964 to 1975, he refreshed the world of British performance.

-Illustrated with readings from Daubeny’s reminiscences, this tour celebrates a theatrical hero.
+Illustrated with readings from Daubeny’s reminiscences, this tour celebrates a true theatrical hero.

 All pictures sourced from Wikimedia Commons